 Jules shakes her head.
 "It hasn't hit the small towns.
 Not that I've seen."
 She startles when the pane of glass manifests a hand that pushes out against her palm.

-Kendra laughs.
+Lucid laughs.
 "I told you these people were tricksters.
 Go ahead, give them five.
 You'll get more requests and repeat customers when you play along with their silly stuff."
 I'll warn you about the kooks later.

 The white card morphs into a butterfly and flies back to the glass hand where it melts into one of the fingers.
 The hand waves to them as it recedes into the windowpane.
 Jules can't help but wave back.

-Kendra says, "I need to talk to Jammer."
+Lucid says, "I need to talk to Jammer."

 "Since the mechs can drive themselves," Jules asks, "why are we here?
 I mean, why include real people in a simple delivery anyway?"

 "For most street-level deliveries, you're right, a mech can do it.
 But some deliveries are inside where it's harder for the mechs to navigate.
 And, some clients just want, wanted, a real person.
 I use the mechs to get attention for my stream.
 Plus, as a courier, I get to go places most people don't see."
-Places where I get to see things some people try to keep hidden.
+Places where I get to see things some people try to hide.

 Jules adjusts her body within her mechsuit.
 "Could they make these damn things any more uncomfortable?"